newatoms/beta/projects/boris-interview/post.md

 This hunger has steered him into software development, media production and design.
 Then consulting in the cultural space, managing various teams, and eventually into the field of journalism.
 He felt at home in this field that exists solely to investigate the *what*s and the *why*s about the things that move our world.
 Even within a context in which curiosity is fundamental, Boris noticed that there were few questions regarding methods and motives.
 This causes the way journalism is practiced to be stuck in mostly irrelevant traditions.

-Boris says about his experiences that "whenever you cross the boundaries into another field, you see the things in which that field is better than others.
-Or ways in which that field is behind others."
+Boris says about his experiences that "whenever you cross the boundaries into another field, you see the things in which that field is better than others, or ways in which that field is behind others."

 This led to an urge to understand and improve the field of journalism, and so he went to work.
 During this time, he [applied his commitment to understand](http://www.slideshare.net/SNDupdate/boris-van-hoytema-at-snddc-making-the-future-of-news-46870634?ref=http://www.snd.org/dc2015/finding-neverland-boris-van-hoytema-on-the-upside-of-utopia-plus-5-mantras-for-design/) to the BBC's [*Future of News*](http://www.bbc.co.uk/news/resources/idt-bbb9e158-4a1b-43c7-8b3b-9651938d4d6a) project.
 This is an initiative that tries to understand future global news trends and innovate accordingly.